 Access to HE Diploma in Humanities, Social Sciences, Law or History (or similar titles).
-The 45 graded Level 3 credits must include at least 30 credits at Distinction (including 12 from History units and 12 from English units) and 15 at Merit or above.
+The 45 graded Level 3 credits must include at least 30 credits at Distinction (including 12 from History units) and 15 at Merit or above.

 Requirements are as for A-levels, where you can substitute a non-subject specific grade for the Welsh Baccalaureate Advanced Skills Challenge Certificate at that grade.

 Requirements for principal subjects are as for A-level, where D1/D2 is A*, D3 is A, M1/M2 is B, and M3 is C.

 The University of Bristol welcomes applications from international students, and we accept a wide range of qualifications for undergraduate and postgraduate study.Search international qualifications